AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 All access to Triton is via Secure Shell (ssh).

-You can connect to ``triton.aalto.fi`` from Aalto and CSC networks.
+You can connect to ``triton.aalto.fi`` via ssh from Aalto and CSC networks.
 Aalto networks include: Wired workstation networks, ``eduroam``, and the ``aalto`` wireless network *only if you are using an Aalto managed laptop* (otherwise ``aalto`` is like ``aalto open``).
 If you connect